gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 This, last setting gives access to display capabilities of GPU from within the Docker container for Matlab to plot figures. (https://github.com/NVIDIA/nvidia-container-runtime)

 - Allows for Gadgetron to "execute" MATLAB from withing the Docker container; or to "connect" to MATLAB (inside or) outside docker for debugging.
 	- N.B.
 Matlab may alternatively be installed completely _inside_ the container https://github.com/mathworks-ref-arch/matlab-dockerfile
  		- Mathworks' curated Dockerfiles, etc.
  		- Dependencies, Licensing, Toolboxes, etc.
 		- Also intended for cloud deployment.
+	- Several, specific MATLAB versions: E.g. R2017b (update 9), R2020a (update 3), R2020b (Prerelease).

+- Separate Docker containers for different projects.
+Dockerfiles git version controlled.
+Based on gadgetron/Docker/base and gadgetron/Docker/incremental.
+	- Usually built from source locally, for traceability, with only Ubuntu pulled from DockerHub (e.g. see above example).

 ## Matlab software development framework

 - Built on Kristoffer's example reconstruction by extending on